import pandas as pd

 )

-• While products in class C are those that fall withing the remaining 5% of revenue generated.
+class Care those that fall withing the remaining5%of revenue generated.

 Code